autowarefoundation/autoware.universe/planning/behavior_path_planner/README.md

 ## Collision Assessment / Safety check

-The collision assessment function's purpose in the Behavior Path Planner is to evaluate the potential for collisions with target objects across all modules.
-It is utilized in two scenarios.
-The first event occurs during candidate path generation to ensure that the generated candidate path is collision-free.
-The second occurs when the path is approved by the manager, and the ego vehicle is executing the current module.
-If the current situation is unsafe, depending on each module's requirements, the planner will either cancel the execution or opt to execute another module.
+The purpose of the collision assessment function in the Behavior Path Planner is to evaluate the potential for collisions with target objects across all modules.
+It is utilized in two scenarios:

+1. During candidate path generation, to ensure that the generated candidate path is collision-free.
+2. When the path is approved by the manager, and the ego vehicle is executing the current module.
+If the current situation is deemed unsafe, depending on each module's requirements, the planner will either cancel the execution or opt to execute another module.
-The function operates under the assumption that accurate data on the position, velocity, and shape of both the ego vehicle (the autonomous vehicle) and any target objects are available.
+   This function operates under the assumption that accurate data on the position, velocity, and shape of both the ego vehicle (the autonomous vehicle) and any target objects are available.
 It also relies on the yaw angle of each point in the predicted paths of these objects, which is expected to point towards the next path point.

 The safety check process involves several steps.
 Initially, it obtains the pose of the target object at a specific time, typically through interpolation of the predicted path.
 It then checks for any overlap between the ego vehicle and the target object at this time.
 If an overlap is detected, the path is deemed unsafe.
 The function also identifies which vehicle is in front by using the arc length along the given path.

 A critical part of the safety check is the calculation of the RSS (Responsibility-Sensitive Safety) distance-inspired algorithm.
-This algorithm takes into account reaction time, safety time margin, and the velocities and decelerations of both vehicles.
-Extended object polygons are then created for both the ego and target vehicles.
+This algorithm considers factors such as reaction time, safety time margin, and the velocities and decelerations of both vehicles.
+Extended object polygons are created for both the ego and target vehicles.
 Notably, the rear object’s polygon is extended by the RSS distance longitudinally and by a lateral margin.
 The function finally checks for overlap between this extended rear object polygon and the front object polygon.
 Any overlap indicates a potential unsafe situation.

-The module does have a limitation concerning the yaw angle of each point in the predicted paths of target objects, which may not always accurately point to the next point, leading to potential inaccuracies in some edge cases.
+However, the module does have a limitation concerning the yaw angle of each point in the predicted paths of target objects, which may not always accurately point to the next point, leading to potential inaccuracies in some edge cases.

 !!! note